Atrial Fibrillation (cont.)

-Converting atrial fibrillation to a normal rhythm
+Other methods of converting AFib to a normal rhythm

-Electrical cardioversion.
-Electrical cardioversion is a procedure used by doctors to convert an abnormal heart rhythm (such as atrial fibrillation) to a normal rhythm (sinus rhythm).
+Electrical cardioversion is a procedure used by doctors to convert an abnormal heart rhythm (such as AFib) to a normal rhythm (sinus rhythm).
 Electrical cardioversion requires the administration of an electrical shock over the chest.
 This electrical shock stops the abnormal electrical activity of the heart for a brief moment and allows the normal heart rhythm to take over.
 Although electrical cardioversion can be used to treat almost any abnormal fast heartbeat (such as atrial flutter and ventricular tachycardia), it is used most frequently to convert atrial fibrillation to a normal rhythm.

 Warfarin usually is given for 3 to 4 weeks prior to cardioversion to minimize the risk of stroke that can occur during or shortly after cardioversion.
 Warfarin is continued for 4 to 6 weeks after successful cardioversion.
 For some patients requiring urgent electrical cardioversion, warfarin may not work fast enough to thin the blood.
 Therefore, these patients may be given heparin prior to electrical cardioversion.
 Heparin is a faster-acting blood thinner than warfarin, but it must be administered as a continuous intravenous infusion or as injections under the skin.
 After successful cardioversion, these patients can be switched from heparin to warfarin.

-1) Method of cardioversion.
-Electrical cardioversions (urgent and elective) usually are performed in a hospital.
+Method of cardioversion: Electrical cardioversions (urgent and elective) usually are performed in a hospital.
 For elective (nonurgent) electrical cardioversion, patients usually arrive at the hospital without eating in the morning.
 Necessary medications can be taken with small sips of water.
 Patients are given supplemental oxygen via nasal catheters, and an intravenous infusion of fluids is started.
 Electrodes (pads) are placed on the skin over the chest to continuously monitor the heart rhythm.
 Paddles then are placed over the chest and the upper back.
 Patients are sedated (anesthetized) intravenously with medications.
 This is followed by a strong electric shock through the paddles.
 The shock converts the atrial fibrillation to a normal rhythm.
 After cardioversion, patients are observed for several hours or overnight to make sure that their normal heart rhythm is stable.

-3) Limitations of electrical cardioversion.
-While electrical cardioversion is effective in converting atrial fibrillation to a normal heart rhythm, the normal rhythm may not continue for long.
+Limitations of electrical cardioversion: While electrical cardioversion is effective in converting atrial fibrillation to a normal heart rhythm, the normal rhythm may not continue for long.
 Approximately 75% of patients successfully treated with electrical cardioversion experience a recurrence of atrial fibrillation within 12 to 24 months.
 Older patients with enlarged atria and ventricles who have had atrial fibrillation for a long time are especially prone to recurrences.
 Thus, most patients who undergo successful cardioversion are placed on oral medications to prevent recurrences of atrial fibrillation.

-Rate control therapy.
 Recent studies have shown that an acceptable alternative to cardioversion (chemical or electrical) is rate-control therapy.
-In rate-control therapy, the doctor will leave the patients in atrial fibrillation provided their rate of ventricular contractions is under good control, the output of blood from the heart is adequate, and their blood is adequately thinned by warfarin to prevent strokes.
+In rate-control therapy, the doctor will leave the patients in AFib provided their rate of ventricular contractions is under good control, the output of blood from the heart is adequate, and their blood is adequately thinned by warfarin to prevent strokes.
 Heart rate in these patients can be controlled using medications such as beta blockers, calcium channel blockers, or digoxin or AV node ablation with pacemaker implantation.
 Rate-control therapy is used to simplify therapy and avoid the side effects of antiarrhythmic medications (medications used to treat and prevent atrial fibrillation).